 Then the miracle began.
 A 2-2 draw at the Etihad.
 A win over Chelsea at Stamford Bridge.
 4-0 at home to Cardiff, then 1-0 over Manchester United – Sunderland’s first win at Old Trafford since 1968.
 Everything culminated in a relatively easy victory over West Brom, giving the Black Cats 13 points from their last five matches.
 But more importantly, giving them another season in the Premier League.

+What’s at stake?
 Nothing!
 Yay for Sunderland!
 Seriously, those at the Stadium of Light deserve to enjoy this party.
 This is one roller-coaster everyone thought would end in a final drop of terror.
 The Black Cats’ rise should be celebrated.